Choij12/reading-notes/Structure Web Pages with HTML.md

 - 1. search engines will consider its content as important
 - 2. can help visually impared users navigate a page
 - 3. easier to find blocks of meaningful code
-- 4. suggests that the type of data will ve populated
+- 4. suggests that the type of data will be populated
 - 5. mirrors proper custom elememt